-Having a firm understanding of the Google My Business Product approval process can ensure a seamless launch and mitigate potential issues.
-In this blog post, we will explore the Google My Business (or better know as GMB) product approval process as well as the benefits of adding your products to your local listings.
+Having a firm understanding of the Google Business Profile (formerly known as Google My Business Products) approval process can ensure a seamless launch and mitigate potential issues.
+It can also help you build your online presence, share your product inventory digitally, and is a powerful sales tool not to miss out on.
+In this blog post, we will explore the Google Business Profile product approval process.
+We’ll also dive into the benefits of adding your products to your local listings.

-GMB Products are an excellent way to feature your brand’s products and services in local search results, drive customer interactions, and convert online searchers to buyers.
-As online shopping preferences continue to accelerate, with e-commerce sales predicted to grow 17.9% YoY by the end of 2021, brands must prepare to meet customers where they are looking.
-Now more than ever, that is online, and many times directly from your GMB listing.
+Google Business Profile Products are an excellent way to feature your brand’s products and services in local search engine results, drive customer interactions, and convert online searchers to buyers.
+As online shopping preferences continue to accelerate, with e-ccommerce sales accounting for 14.5% of total sales in the second quarter of 2022, brands must prepare to meet potential customers where they are looking.
+Now more than ever, that is online.
+Many times it’s directly from your business listing.
 Sharing your in-stock products on your local listing gives searchers another path to purchase seamlessly, without the need to even click through to your website.

-Mobile searchers in the Maps app can see your Products carousel on mobile, while on Google Search they may appear in a products carousel and inside the “Products” tab.
+Mobile users in the Maps app can see your Products carousel on mobile.
+On Google Search, they may appear in a products carousel and inside the Products tab.

 It’s important that your Product posts meet Google’s Shopping policies, though, or they may be disapproved.
-In this post, you’ll learn about the GMB Product approval process and find tips to ensure your brand’s Products appear in local search.
+In this post, you’ll learn about the Google Business Profile Product approval process and find tips to ensure your brand’s Product Posts appear in Google Search and Maps.

 All products are subject to approval processes.
-You can use the GMB Product Editor to submit product data manually, or for large brands, the Google Merchant Center to submit a product feed.
+You can use the GBP Product Editor to submit product data manually, or for large brands, the Google Merchant Center to submit a product feed.

-- Sign in to Google My Business from a computer.
+- Sign in to Google Business Profile from a computer.

 - Go to the “Products” tab and click the + sign to Add product.

-- Upload a photo and name the product.
+- Upload a product image and name the product.

 - Select the appropriate Product category, or click the down arrow to create a new one.

-- Add optional information to assist searchers and build out a more robust listing — set a price range or a fixed price, write a description, and or add a CTA button such as “Buy” or “Learn more.”
+- Add optional information to assist searchers and build out a more robust listing — set a price range or a fixed price, share product details by writing a description, and or add a CTA button such as “Buy” or “Learn more.”

 - Click Save.

-See this GMB Help resource for step-by-step guidelines on submitting a Product via an Android, iPhone, or iPad device.
+See this GBP Help resource for step-by-step guidelines on submitting a Product via an Android, iPhone, or iPad device.